Sachin2815/myfirrstrepo/README.md

 #This is my first repository for testing git from my workspace
-today i am going to complete day7 of learning python for DevOps by Abhishek sir
+today i am going to learn day8 of python for DevOps by Abhishek sr
 Author: Sachin singh